Unleashing dreams: A quest to create tail-wagging happiness

 “I had to learn on the fly about the business aspects, but my love for dogs kept me going,” she said.

-Most days at Perfect Pooches, Kailey dedicates her expertise to grooming four to seven dogs, ensuring each one receives personalized care and attention.
+Most days at Perfect Pooches, which she opened in May in downtown Litchfield, Golberg dedicates her expertise to grooming four to seven dogs, ensuring each one receives personalized care and attention.
 With a commitment to efficiency and quality, she ensures most dogs are in and out within one to two hours, leaving them looking and feeling their absolute best.

-The highlight of Golberg’s day is the moment when pet parents arrive to pick up their freshly groomed dogs.
-Witnessing the excitement and joy of dogs reuniting with their owners is a source of immense satisfaction for her, she said, reminding her of the special bond shared between humans and their furry companions.
+Golberg said the highlight of her day is the moment pet parents arrive to pick up their freshly groomed dogs.
+Witnessing the excitement and joy of dogs reuniting with their owners is immensely satisfying for her, reminding her of the special bond shared between humans and their furry companions.

 “The dogs get so excited to show their parents how they look and feel.
 I feel special to be able to witness that moment, multiple times a day,” Golberg said.